stephentino/estimate_akm/README.md

-# Estimating a two-way fixed effect models using Canadian matched employer-employee data
+# Estimating a two-way fixed effect model using Canadian matched employer-employee data

 ## About the repository